-Consider that Rebekah, not Isaac, received the prophecy regarding her twins while she was pregnant, that the older sibling would serve the younger one (Genesis 35:23).
-Jewish tradition teaches that Esau was an immoral and unethical person, a fact that only Rebekah correctly recognized.
-We know that Esau sold his birthright to Jacob for a bowl of stew, and Scripture plainly tells us that, "Esau despised his birthright" (Genesis 25:34).
-In addition, right before Isaac conferred his blessings, Esau married two Canaanite women who were a "source of grief for Isaac and Rebekah" (Genesis 26:35).
+Consider that Rebekah, not Isaac, received the prophecy regarding her twins-that the older one would serve the younger (Genesis 35:23).
+Jewish tradition teaches that Esau was an immoral and unethical person, a fact that only Rebekah recognized.
+Esau sold his birthright to Jacob for a bowl of stew, and Scripture tells us that, "Esau despised his birthright" (Genesis 25:34).
 The deception suggested by Rebekah went against Jacob's grain.
 As a man of truth, this was the last thing he wanted to do.
 Only once his mother promised to take responsibility for the repercussions did Jacob heed the voice of his mother (Genesis 27:12-13).